Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 4. Meeting The Mentor
 Episodes:

-Max joins Airiona and Xenos' team
+Max is givin, finds or makes a new cyber.beast and joins Airiona and Xenos' team

 Xenos' team is called irrsponsible for doing it as he could get killed out there and hope to never see him out there again